Skip to content

 The Olympic Games 2024 are almost upon us!

-They will be held in the capital of Paris, France.
+They will be held in the city of Paris, the capital of France.

 It can be a very exciting time for children as there is so much to see, from the typically flamboyant opening ceremony with lights, music and costumes, to the wonder and anticipation of the many different games and sporting events, the awe inspiring skills of the athletes taking part, and the thrill and cheer of the award ceremonies when the athletes are presented with their medals.